douglasms90/flask/venv/lib/python3.6/site-packages/pgadmin4/docs/en_US/_build/html/_sources/enabling_ldap_authentication.rst.txt

    parameter as following:
    LDAP_SEARCH_BASE_DN = ‘ou=sales,dc=example,dc=com'

-   This is an optional parameter.
+   This is an optional parameter only while binding as pgAdmin user.
    If you do not specify any value for LDAP_SEARCH_BASE_DN, then the value for LDAP_BASE_DN will be considered for the same."
    "LDAP_SEARCH_FILTER","Defines the criteria to retrieve matching entries in an LDAP search request.
 For example, LDAP_SEARCH_FILTER = '(objectclass=HR)’ setting searches only for users having HR as their objectClass attribute."